Blog

 Do all counties have the same bail schedule?

-No. Each county sets its own schedule, though many follow similar ranges.
+No. Each county sets its own bail schedule, although many follow similar ranges.

 Need Immediate Help?

-Iron Bail Bonds provides 24/7 bail bond services throughout California with fast approvals and flexible payment options.
+Iron Bail Bonds provides fast, confidential bail bond services with flexible payment options.

 Google Reviews